-The Sub-Fund may invest up to 25% of its net assets in any other type of eligible assets such as equities from other geographical areas, money market instruments, debt securities (including convertible securities, excluding Contingent Convertible Bonds), undertakings for collective investment and cash which, in normal circumstances, should represent around a maximum of 15% of the Sub-Fund's net assets.
+The Sub-Fund may invest up to 25% of its net assets in any other type of eligible assets, such as equities and equity related securities other than those above-mentioned, money market instruments, debt securities (including convertible securities, excluding Contingent Convertible Bonds), undertakings for collective investment (UCIs) and cash which, in normal circumstances, should represent around a maximum of 15% of the Sub-Fund's net assets.

-However, the Sub-Fund may invest directly in the assets listed above, subject to the following limits:
+However, the Sub-Fund may invest directly in the assets listed above, subject to the following constraints:

-- Maximum 10% of its net assets in closed-ended Real Estate Investment Trusts (REITs) qualifying as transferable securities. - Maximum 10% of its net assets in undertakings for collective investment (UCITS and/or other UCIs). - Debt securities (including money market instruments) or issuers considered as investment grade.
+- Maximum 10% of its net assets in closed-ended Real Estate Investment Trusts (REITs) qualifying as transferable securities. - Maximum 10% of its net assets in SPACs (Special Purpose Acquisition Companies). - Maximum of 10% of its net assets in China A-shares, via the use of the Shanghai Hong Kong Stock Connect and/or the Shenzhen Hong Kong Stock Connect markets, or any similar acceptable securities trading and clearing linked programmes or any other eligible means providing Chinese companies stock market access which may be available. - Maximum 10% of its net assets in structured products (as described below). - Maximum 20% of its net assets in emerging countries. - Maximum 10% of its net assets in UCIs. - Debt securities (including money market instruments) or issuers considered as investment grade.
 Credit ratings referred above are those measured by any leading credit rating agencies or with quality considered as equivalent by the Investment Manager.
 In case of dual official rating, the higher rating shall apply.